OpenCyphal/pycyphal/CONTRIBUTING.rst

 PyUAVCAN is versioned by following `Semantic Versioning <https://semver.org>`_.

+Please update ``/CHANGELOG.rst`` whenever you introduce externally visible changes.
+Changes that only affect the internal structure of the library (like test rigging, internal refactorings, etc.) should not be mentioned in the changelog.

 CI/CD automation uploads a new release to PyPI and pushes a new tag upstream on every push to ``master``.
 It is therefore necessary to ensure that the library version (see ``pyuavcan/VERSION``) is bumped whenever a new commit is merged into ``master``;